department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 - Comfort care and help with managing pain
 - Support for caregivers who may need skilled help or a break so they can work, travel, or run errands

-You can get this care in many different settings—some run by VA and others run by state or community organizations that we inspect and approve, including:
+You can get this care in many different settings—some run by VA and others run by state or community organizations that we inspect and approve.

+**Care settings include:**

 - Nursing homes
 - Assisted-living centers